datadryad/dryad-app/documentation/external_services/curator_pc.md

 - On a license server, install RDS licenses
 - Configure the server to use the licenses
-  - (running on a secondary server doesn't seem to work well) Go to Run and type gpedit.msc to open the Group Policy Editor.
+  - (running on a secondary server doesn't seem to work well)
+- Go to Run and type gpedit.msc to open the Group Policy Editor.
-Navigate to Computer Configuration -> Administrative Templates -> Windows Components -> Remote Desktop Services -> Remote Desktop Session Host -> Licensing.
+- Navigate to Computer Configuration -> Administrative Templates -> Windows Components -> Remote Desktop Services -> Remote Desktop Session Host -> Licensing.
 - Setup the machine people login to use the license server
 - Ensure proper ports are open
 - Must test to ensure its working in the RD Licensing Diagnoser
   - open Server Manager, and select Tools > Remote Desktop Services > RD Licensing Diagnoser.
-- enable